deeptho/linux_media/README.md

 * tas2101 (incomplete): tbs5990, tbs6904
 * si2183 based cards: tbs6504

-based cards to support
-blindscan, to fix bugs and to make improvements.
+to support blindscan, to fix bugs and to make improvements.

+# Known problems
+* si2183 based cards: blindscan cannot discover stream_ids in multistreams, unless it is given one of them when starting the blindscan.
+In that case, it will find the other ones

 User space tools for using blindscan can be found at https://github.com/deeptho/blindscan